devenkhatri/dhimahi-preview-site/content/services/ai-automation.md

   - question: "What types of business processes can be automated?"
     answer: "Almost any repetitive task can be automated including data entry, invoice processing, customer onboarding, inventory management, email responses, social media posting, and report generation."
   - question: "How much time and money can automation save?"
-    answer: "Most businesses save 5-10 hours per week and reduce operational costs by 30-50%.
+    answer: "Most businesses save 5-10 hours per week and significantly reduce operational overhead.
 The exact savings depend on which processes you automate and their current complexity."
   - question: "Do I need technical knowledge to use automated systems?"
     answer: "No, we design all automation solutions to be user-friendly.
 We provide comprehensive training and documentation so your team can easily manage and use the automated systems."
   - question: "Can automation integrate with our existing software?"